danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

-# A Pragmatic Introduction To Dagger on Android Part 2: Retrofit Services
+# A Pragmatic Introduction To Dagger on Android Part 2: Setup with Retrofit

 Note: This article assumes some [familiarity with Retrofit][4].